Moha0014/NLP_Anime_Recommender_T5/README.md

  </tr>
 </table>

-## Workflow
+## Models
 - Preprocessing text
 - Topic Modelling
+- Mallet
 - Recommendation system
 - Deployment.

 ## Tools
-There are tools that will be used to achieve the goal of this study, such as: pandas, numpy, matplotlib for discovering the data, The work will be done through PyCharm
+There are tools that will be used to achieve the goal of this study, such as: pandas, numpy, matplotlib for discovering the data, The work will be done through:
+- PyCharm
-Visual Studio Code
+- Visual Studio Code
-Flask
+- Flask
-Figma
+- Figma
-Heroku
+- Heroku
-Mallet
+- Mallet
-Colab
+- Colab
-(Python Packages)
+- (Python Packages)
-Zoom
+- Zoom
-Google Drive
+- Google Drive
-Power Point
+- Power Point